If you’ll be spending Christmas in Washington, DC, be sure to check out one (or several!) of these fantastic holiday activities. (Updated for 2019)

 - Dates: November 22- December 29, 2019

 - Purchase tickets here

 Handel’s Messiah unveils the story of Christianity in a way no other composer has ever accomplished.
 Handel wrote The Messiah to be performed in a place just like the National Cathedral, and attending a performance of it here is an experience you won’t forget.
 Just thinking about the jubilant notes of the pipe organ and trumpets of the Hallelujah Chorus being rung in that space sends chills down my spine.
 If you have the time, do not miss out on this performance!

-This is a fairly new addition to the roster of things to do during Christmas in Washington, DC (2018 will be its 4th year).
-But an addition worth adding!
+What was once an experimental holiday show in Washington’s most historic neighborhood has become an annual staple.
+2019 will be the 6th year for Georgetown GLOW, a holiday light show like no other!
 Georgetown GLOW is a free outdoor art exhibit that takes place during the month of December.
 Each installation lights up once the sun goes down, and many pieces are interactive.
 It’s an art exhibit for people who usually find art exhibits to be boring.
 Plus, it gives you an excuse to wander around one of DC’s oldest and most popular neighborhoods!

 Related: 3-day Washington DC itinerary